OrangeBacon/JavaScript-Tools/README.md

 ## Developers

 The gh-pages branch is for testing so you can view whether your tests work before submiting a pull request so the changes can be included in the final version of script.
-The testing page is at http://scratchos.github.io/JavaScript-Tabs/src/
 Priorities to be fixed are any open issues.
+The page http://scratchos.github.io/JavaScript-Tabs/src/index.html is a test of nesting, http://scratchos.github.io/JavaScript-Tabs/src/index2.html is a test of non nesting.
+These pages need to work for the code to be accepted.

 ## Licence